ajamesl/cnn-internals/README.md

 # 🫀 CNN Internals

 A reconstruction and visualisation of the internal activations of famous CNN architectures over the years.
-Activations are projected to pixel space using a Zeiler (2011) deconvolutional netwokr architecture.
+Activations are projected to pixel space using Zeiler's (2011) deconvolutional network architecture or the guided backpropagation of Springenberg et al. (2015).

 ## 1) LeNet-5 (1998) – Dataset: MNIST